nusrobomaster/nusrobomaster.github.io/docs/nav-teams/rekT.Robotics.md

 ![Hwaye](./assets/rekt_hwaye.jpg)

 A dare-to-dream Mechanical Engineering freshman from NUS.
-With a strong passion, I had been active in the field of robotics and automation for about a decade.
+With a strong passion, I have been active in the field of robotics and automation for about a decade.
 Prior to joining NUS, I was part of the NUS-MOE Science Research Program, specializing in the mapping and simulation of self-driving vehicles in the SMART-FUM Lab.
 This 1.5 year attachment was where I delved into learning about the Robot Operating System (ROS) and Gazebo simulation platforms.
-I've also an active school team, where I represented the country to several robotic competitions including the First Lego League 2016 World Festival in the USA - Mechanical Design Award.
+I was an active representative of the school team, where I represented the country to several robotic competitions including the First Lego League 2016 World Festival in the USA - Mechanical Design Award.
 These experiences reassured me that I would always enjoy working with mechanical structures and software controls.
 What motivates even further is that the DJI Robomasters requires a large collective effort, including so many more fields that I’m also interested in!
 Can’t wait to compete in the finals, and finally visit the Silicon Valley of the East as a robotics specialist!

 ## Tan Je Sean (Je Sean)